Stocks post broad gains, led by energy companies and tech

-The gains were broad, with more than 80% of stocks in the benchmark S&P 500 rising.
-Health care and financial stocks also made solid gains.
-Only utilities companies lagged.

-The yield on the 10-year Treasury rose to 1.31% from 1.27% late Tuesday.
+U.S. government bond yields rose.
+The yield on the 10-year Treasury rose to 1.30% from 1.27% late Tuesday.
 Banks benefitted from the higher yields, which allow them to charge more lucrative interest rates on loans.
-Citigroup rose 2.8% and Capital One rose 2.7%.
+Citigroup rose 2.4% and Capital One Financial gained 2.9%.

-Oil prices rose more than 3% and natural gas prices rose 3.7% as the oil and gas industry continues to sort through the damage caused by hurricane season in the Gulf.
-Disruptions have been more pronounced than originally expected, and there's been some oil spills from some refineries.
+Oil prices rose 3.1% and natural gas prices rose 3.8% as the oil and gas industry continues to sort through the damage caused by hurricane season in the Gulf.
+Disruptions have been more pronounced than originally expected, and there’s been some oil spills from some refineries.

-ExxonMobil was up 3.1%, which was helping lift the blue chips more than the rest of the market.
-Occidental Petroleum was up more than 5% and Marathon Oil was up 5.4%.
+ExxonMobil gained 3.4%, while Occidental Petroleum climbed 6.1% and Marathon Oil finished 7.7% higher.

-Casino stocks were falling following reports of a possible crackdown on the industry by Chinese officials in Macau, the former Portuguese colony and gambling center.
-Wynn Resorts was down 7.4% for the biggest drop in the S&P 500, while MGM Resorts fell 3.3% and Las Vegas Sands slid 2.3%.
+Casino stocks slumped following reports of a possible crackdown on the industry by Chinese officials in Macau, the former Portuguese colony and gambling center.
+Wynn Resorts fell 6.3% for the biggest drop in the S&P 500, while MGM Resorts fell 2.5% and Las Vegas Sands slid 1.7%.

 Investors have been navigating a choppy market as they try to determine how rising cases of COVID-19 because of the highly contagious delta variant will impact economic growth.
 The employment market has been slow to recover and consumer spending has been tempered in recent months.